 I have worked as a freelance journalist since 2003, focusing on religion and spirituality, backpacking and hiking, social justice and politics, civil rights, and public speaking.

 I have written the The Straight Path blog for the Houston Chronicle and have contributed to the paper’s Belief and Gray Matters sections.
 I have written on politics and civil rights for the MuslimMatters online magazine.
-I have been a regular contributor to the Religion News Service, Azizah, Islamic Horizons and Toastmaster.
+I have been a regular contributor to the Religion News Service, Azizah, Islamic Horizons, The Trek and Toastmaster.

 From 2013 to 2017 (with a break to finish working on my MFA manuscript), I served as Communications Coordinator for the Houston chapter of the Council on American-Islamic Relations.
 In that position I was responsible for sharing the chapter’s message, our goals and activities, through print and online media as well as press appearances and interviews.

 From 2008 to 2011, I managed Light of Islam, a 501(c)(3) nonprofit bookstore and educational center whose mission was to share accurate information about Islam and Muslims.
 We sold books, CDs and DVDs that covered everything from Qur’anic studies to modern fiction.
 Light of Islam offered classes in Islam 101, Qur’anic studies, and events and club meetings.

 In December 2003, I completed a Master of Arts degree in journalism from Emerson College, where I received the school’s Presidential Fellowship.
 My capstone project profiled drug offenders going through the Roxbury, Massachusetts drug court system.